 Physical therapy is a common treatment for shoulder injuries.
-It involves a series of exercises and treatments designed to improve range of motion and strength in the shoulder.
+It involves a series of exercises and treatments designed to improve shoulder range of motion and strength.
 Physical therapy may also include massage, ultrasound, and electrical stimulation.

 If you have a shoulder injury, your doctor may prescribe a shoulder brace to help keep the shoulder immobilized.
 This will help reduce pain and inflammation.

-The doctor will start with conservative treatment methods such as ice or heat therapy, medication, and physical therapy in most cases.
-However, if these methods do not relieve the pain or if the injury is more severe, surgery may be necessary.
+In most cases, the doctor will start with conservative treatment methods such as ice or heat therapy, medication, and physical therapy.
+However, surgery may be necessary if these methods do not relieve the pain or if the injury is more severe.
 Surgery is typically a last resort option and is only used when other treatment methods have failed.

 How Does a Doctor Test for a Shoulder Injury?

 The doctor will perform a physical examination and ask about your symptoms to diagnose a shoulder injury.
-They may also order some diagnostic tests such as an x-ray, MRI, or CT scan to get a better idea of the extent of the injury.
+They may also order some diagnostic tests such as an x-ray, MRI, or CT scan to better understand the injury’s extent.

 During the examination, your doctor will probably test the range of motion in your shoulders.
 The test will be performed while you’re in several positions, including standing, sitting, and lying down.
-These tests will evaluate the strength of your shoulders, as well as your pain levels.
+These tests will evaluate the strength of your shoulders and your pain levels.
 The results will help the doctor accurately diagnose exactly what kind of shoulder injury you’ve suffered.